grames02/first_one/README.md

 Here is my website link: https://startup.dailyrocker.click/home.html I've also included the updated code for my website pages and their css pages in different pages here on GitHub.

+# Inbetween these two deliverables
+## Updating my CSS for my Website
+After getting feedback back for my CSS submission, I decided to make some changes per the recommendations.
+I went in and tried to make my navigation menu more appealing.
+I accomplished this by using icons for transportation that I found on Google (and implemented via img tags.)

+I also went through and centered heading, and fixed the footer to all be on one line.
+I'm glad I did, I think it looks much better.

 # With the React Phase 1 Deliverable
 ## Main Things I did:
 First of all, I watched the Simon React part 1 video, and followed the necessary steps.
 Upon completion, I then went back to my code and began to go through a siliar process.
 At first, I tried to do it all on my own simply through memory.
 However, I quickly realized that wasn't a very successful strategy.
 So I rewatched the video, and made necessary adjustments to my own code as I went through.

 ## Experience:
+The experience was fairly positive.
+I mainly utilized resources from Simon, but also had to make some changes.
+Specifically with things like my

 ## Realizations: